Precious Metal Mentality

-One metric ton of catalyst (2205 lbs.) is about $70K, so that means that selling to a broker by the kilo is the equivalent of losing between $28K and $35K on every metric ton you sell.
+One metric ton of catalyst (2205 lbs.) typically contains about 80 ounces of platinum.
+As of this writing, that’s about $66K, so that means that selling to a broker by the kilo is the equivalent of losing between $26K and $33K on every metric ton you sell.
 In addition, many countries enforce a “Grandfather Clause” regarding the liability of a corporation indefinitely into the future.
 The bottom line: if you sell your catalyst to a company who disposes of it improperly, your company may still be responsible for the pollution fines, the clean-up, the lawsuits, etc.

 - Net return after all costs typically over 90% of precious metals value contained